I Am Wrath: Production

 Initially announced in September 2012, the film initially was set to star Nicolas Cage and be directed by William Friedkin.
 This version did not come to pass, however, and instead a new version starring John Travolta and directed by Chuck Russell was announced in February 2015.

 Principal photography on the film began on March 9, 2015 in Columbus, Ohio.
 On March 18, 2015, filming was underway on the steps of Ohio Statehouse, and at a private home in Bexley, Ohio.
 Film was also shot in Cleveland and Alabama.

 Paul Sloan was both the movie's screenwriter, and was in the cast, playing the role of crime lord Lemi K.

 Critical reception

-The film-critics aggregator Rotten Tomatoes reports a rating of an 11% fresh rating based on 9 reviews, with a weighted average score of 3/10.
+The film-critics aggregator Rotten Tomatoes reports a rating of an 11% "rotten" rating based on 9 reviews, with a weighted average score of 3/10.
 Neil Genzlinger of The New York Times wrote: "'I Am Wrath' is a revenge movie, and a buddy movie, and a spiritual-crisis movie, and a political corruption movie.
 That's a lot of movies—too many, really, and it ends up not doing justice to any of those genres, despite star power at the top of the bill."